-Please check back after November 1st to apply to the program!
+Application to our programs are accepted after September 1st each year!
 Fall Semester Admission: Application materials must be submitted before January 5 (for all applicants).
 Apply online using the UA Graduate Admissions App.

 1. Three letters of recommendation.
 One of the letters must come from your research advisor.
 These letters should be submitted by your referees using the online system.

 2. Transcripts from all colleges and universities you have attended or are currently attending.
 Transcripts should be uploaded in your online application.

 3. A brief Statement of Purpose, describing your past research experiences, goals, teaching experience and why you want to attend The University of Arizona.